This course includes the Plastic

 What jobs can I get with an OSHA 30 card?

 OSHA 30 is best suited for workers and supervisors who have job site safety responsibilities.
 The program emphasizes hazard control, avoidance, prevention, and identification for OSHA standards.
-The following are positions that require OSHA 30 certification.
+The following are positions that require OSHA 30 training.

 Head of People

 This hands-on role manages the day-to-day needs of HR, including benefits administration, onboarding, audits, open enrollment, and offboarding.

 Assistant superintendents oversee, coordinate, and manage project trade partners.
 They also supervise employees and contractors.

 A foreman is a senior worker who oversees a construction crew.

 Safety Managers enforce compliance with safety regulations on a job site.
 They review health and safety guidelines to increase workplace safety.

 Although it varies with each employer, OSHA 30 training typically increases salary.
 Earning certificate helps to increase your salary and sets you apart for a potential management-level promotion.
 With OSHA 30, you have the potential to move into positions that require more responsibility.